Coronary artery disease

 Sublingual tablets of isosorbide dinitrate have a slower onset of action than nitroglycerin and are useful for preventing exertional (activity-induced) angina.
 Ointments, skin patches, and oral tablets are used for longer-term prevention of angina attacks:

-Long-acting forms may lose their effectiveness over time, so doctors generally schedule nitrate-free breaks to prevent tolerance.
+Long-acting forms may lose their effectiveness over time, so doctors generally schedule a daily nitrate-free breaks to prevent tolerance (usually overnight).

 Nitrates can have many side effects, some of which can be serious.